 Mounting THT on a PCB is a seemingly simple process consisting in placing electronic components on a printed circuit board.
 However, it is one of the most important stages in the production of electronic devices because it is responsible for the performance and reliability of the final product.
 In order to ensure the high quality of the assembly, it is necessary to carefully control each stage of the production process.

 We provide quality control of THT assembly at every stage.
 We verify the selected components at the stage of analysis of the submitted project, such as resistors, capacitors and transformers.
 Each production batch is carefully checked to eliminate short circuits in electronic systems and to diagnose open circuits that may occur during the THT assembly process.

 Read on for common questions

-o about THT soldering and assembly
+o about electronics soldering and THT assembly

 THT (Through-Hole Technology) assembly is a printed circuit board production technique by mounting appropriate electronic components on a PCB.
 Through-hole assembly has been used since the 1950s and is performed in accordance with the standards of the international IPC standard.
 THT assembly is still popular due to its versatility and the ability to easily modify connections by twisted or soldered electronic components.

 The execution of through-hole assembly is performed manually or semi-automatically.
 Serial soldering takes place on a solder wave, where the PCBs covered with components are moved over the surface of the liquid solder.
 Manual through-hole assembly is not complicated, but requires some practice.
 Prepare the elements that you want to put in the holes on the PCB.
 We put the elements into the assembly device, and then put the soldering iron (setting the appropriate temperature range) to the edge of the element and solder.
 After brazing is complete, clean the brazing field and then arc it to prevent cold brazing.